 Of important note, Hamilton is also a city of artists.
 Hamilton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hamilton’s character.

-Telecommuters are a relatively large percentage of the workforce: 10.92% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hamilton telecommute to their jobs.
+Overall, about 10.92% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Hamilton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Hamilton doesn't have a public transportation system that people use for their commute.

 In terms of college education, Hamilton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.27% of adults 25 and older in the city have at least a bachelor's degree.